rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

-# Merging development and production databases for cloud migration
+# Merging development and production MS SQL databases for cloud migration
-#### This post is a part of a series based on my experience migrating 184 DBs to Azure SQL.
+#### A practical guide for large-scale "on-prem" to Azure SQL migration projects

-> It can take a long time to prepare a system for migration to a cloud environment.
-One problem you are likely to face just before the deployment to the cloud is **dealing with recent changes introduced to production environment**.
+*It can take a long time to prepare a system for migration to a cloud environment.
+There is a chance that the production codebase has changed during that time.
+This post offers a simple solution for identifying and merging such changes.
+The post is very specific to Azure migration and is unlikely to be of interest in any other context.*

-Our migration process for those 184 databases started with taking a snapshot of production.
-It took us 3 months to modify and test the code before it was ready to run on Azure.
-In the meantime, the production code *"evolved"*.
-In other words, the SQL code changed here and there.
-We actually took a conscious decision to ignore the changes until we make it work on AZ, then merge. **This article is a detailed description of the merge process to help others facing a similar problem.**
+Our cloud migration project took 3 months from taking a snapshot of all production databases to making the code fully compatible with Azure SQL.
+In the meantime, the SQL code in production changed in a few places.
+We simply assumed that [there may also be any number of unknown changes](https://en.wikipedia.org/wiki/Universal_precautions) that have to be merged into the migration code and performed full code comparison before the final merge and deployment to Azure.

 ![process diagram deployment](process-diagram-dep.png)

-## Project structure
+## Background
-We had to enforce a certain structure to make everything hang together.

-**Files**:
-* `\` - root_solution_folder
-  * `db` - contains folders with T-SQL code from *snapshot* DBs
-    * `c_4vallees` - T-SQL code of *c_4vallees* DB, including its own GIT repo
-    * `central` - same for *central* and other DBs
-    * `helpdesk`
-    * `reporting`
-    * etc ...
-  * `utils` - all sorts of shell and SQL scripts for code refactoring and automation
-  * `staging-diff` - diff files for comparing *base* and *model* versions
-  * `customer-dbs` - modified code for customer DBs, based on a single *customer model DB*
+The system consisted of two types of MS SQL databases: customer and shared (central) databases.

+Every customer had a separate DB with a standardized schema and identical (in theory) codebase.
+Every shared DB had a different schema and codebase.
+All DBs were tightly interlinked via cross-DB SQL queries.

 ![cust vs shared](cust-vs-shared.png)

-**Customer databases**:
+#### Customer databases

 *Customer DBs* have data specific to a single customer, but share the same code base.
-In practice, there are minute difference in their code as well.
-We are only concerned with the differences that affect AZ compatibility.
+In practice, there are minute difference in their code as well. **We are only concerned with the differences that affect AZ compatibility and can safely ignore any other differences.**

+Naming convention:

 * `c_4vallees_base` - the original customer DB snapshot taken for development
 * `c_4vallees_model` - a copy of snapshot customer DB modified for AZ
 * `c_4vallees` - the latest production copy of the same customer DB
 * `c_8hdke93`, `c_a83hdk2`, `c_hdj3ud5` - the latest production copies of other customer DBs

-**Shared databases**:
+#### Shared databases

-*Shared* or *Central DBs* have function and code that are specific to that DB only.
+*Shared DBs* have function and code that are specific to that DB only.
 No code is shared between them.

 * `central`, `helpdesk`, `reporting` - latest production copies
 * `central_base`, `helpdesk_base`, `reporting_base` - original snapshots taken for development (before any AZ modifications)

 ## What compares to what